 However, we added cocoa powder to the shells, and it turned out perfectly scrumptious.

 Paired with simple chocolate ganache, these naturally gluten-free cookies are delightful.

 To make these, you’ll need to follow this French macaron recipe with just a couple alterations.

 For the shells, you won’t need any food coloring, but you will need 1/3 cup of alkalized cocoa powder.

 Otherwise just get everything else from that recipe linked above.
 (The chocolate ganache is the same.)

-You can follow the directions for the white coconut macarons, but add the alkalized cocoa powder to the sifted almond flour and sugar.
+You can follow the directions for the white coconut macarons, but add the alkalized cocoa powder (affiliate link) to the sifted almond flour and sugar.

 (You’ll want to use alkalized–aka Dutch processed–cocoa so it doesn’t affect the egg whites.)

 For the shells, the remaining instructions are the same.